 Smooth Surface vs Rough Surface Implants

-During the early days of dental implants, everyone used smooth surface implants.
-There’s no real understanding as to why this was the case, but most experts assume that it simply seemed like the rational thing to do.
-A smooth titanium rod was fused to the bone, and restoration could be placed on top of it.
+During the earlier days of dental implants, smooth surface implants were mainly used, and the recovery time for patients was much longer than it is today.
+Usually, a smooth titanium rod was fused to the bone, and the restoration could be placed on top of it.

 The Speed Of Completion

 Back in the day, the whole procedure could span across multiple appointments over a few weeks or months.
-As mentioned before, this was largely down to the type of implant being created.
+As mentioned before, this was primarily down to the type of implant being created.

 To say that dental implants have come a long way in a short space of time would be the understatement of the century.
 Since the discovery of titanium over a few decades ago and its integration into the dental implant process, there have been major breakthroughs.

 Conclusion: A Change for The Better

 Dental surgeons can conduct more accurate treatments that are far safer and less painful for patients.
 The completion time has drastically reduced, and the quality of modern dental implants is simply incomparable to their older versions.

 The patient experience is far improved, as are the results.
-So much so that implants have gone from being a treatment most dentists wanted to avoid, to one that’s now preferred over dentures and bridges.
+So much so that implants have gone from being a treatment most dentists wanted to avoid to one that’s now mostly recommended and preferred.